Earth Seeker: Gameplay

 Due to a space fleet crash landing, artifacts from Earth's heritage are scattered throughout another planet.
 In this action RPG, the player works with their companions to battle monsters while recovering those artifacts.
-The player starts by preparing for battle and accepting quests in town Uoon leaving, the player can fight monsters while exploring the game world.
+The player starts by preparing for battle and accepting quests in town Upon leaving, the player can fight monsters while exploring the game world.
 Exploration, battles, and finishing quests lead to acquiring artifacts.

 The player may bring up to 6 guardians with them as companions.
 Guardians can equip weapons from monsters, or made from raw materials, and can wield energy balls of fire, water, wind, and lightning.
 While the player character does not have a level, guardians level up by repeatedly battling.
 Players have the chance to contract high level guardians by offering them gifts such as sake.
 During battle guardians will assist the player by dealing damage to enemies over time.

 During battles movement and evasion are conducted in real time.
 As the player moves they can lock onto enemies to keep the camera focused on their target.
 For guardians and the player character to perform commands the player must press the A button to stop time, and open the command menu to select the command(s) they will use.
 Each command consumes action cartridges, which are displayed on the bottom of the screen, and can be recovered over time, and/or restored with items.
 Additionally, each command has four power levels that can be used, with higher power levels consuming more action cartridges.
 The player may continue to execute commands so long as they have not exhausted their supply of action cartridges.